Police – NBC 6 South Florida - ExBulletin

 “I was sleeping and I heard many gunshots,” said a witness.
 “I woke up and I was like, 'Dude, were those gunshots?'
 I don’t know, but I wasn’t going outside to check.”

-A spokesperson for the Hollywood Police Department told NBC6 that detectives are now trying to speak to other witnesses to get information.
+A spokesperson for the Hollywood Police Department told NBC6 that detectives are now trying to speak to other witnesses for information as they investigate the circumstances of the shooting.

-At this time, authorities have not released any information on possible suspects, nor whether the other victim was a man or a woman.

 Anyone with information about this deadly shooting is asked to call Broward Crime Stoppers at (954) 493-TIPS.